-The financial information of the Company for the years ended December 31, 2017, 2018, and 2019 represent the historical accounts of the Company on a consolidated basis.
+The financial information of the Company for the years ended December 31, 2018, 2019, and 2020 represent the historical accounts of the Company on a consolidated basis.
 Unless otherwise stated, all financial information relating to the Company contained herein is stated in accordance with PFRS.

-BDO Roxas Cruz Tagle and Co. has audited and rendered an unqualified audit report on the Company's audited financial statements for the years December 31, 2017, and 2018.
+BDO Roxas Cruz Tagle and Co. has audited and rendered an unqualified audit report on the Company's audited financial statements for the year December 31, 2018.
 Meanwhile, Reyes Tacandong and Co. has audited and rendered an unqualified audit report on the Company's audited financial statements for the year December 31, 2019.
+Valdes Abad & Company has audited and rendered an unqualified audit report on the Company's audited financial statements for the year December 31, 2020.